ScryEngineering/scrygroup.com/content/blog-posts/2019-07-30/6-truths-myths-process-automation.md

 2. **Why am I automating it?**

-   Without knowing why you're automating a process and what your goals are, it will be next to impossible to track ROI and find out whether it was a success.
+   Without knowing why you're automating a process and what your goals are, it will be next to impossible to track ROI and discover whether it was a success.

 3. **How will automation impact our departments and employees?**